How to Respond to a Rude Email Professionally (Examples & Tips)

 What constitutes a rude email?

-Now, there isn’t enough data that can tell us how many of those 333 billion emails were rude.
+Now, there isn’t enough data that can tell us how many of those billions of emails were rude.
 Still, it’s only logical to assume that an increase in the number of daily emails a person receives leads to an increase in rude emails as well.

 However, not all rude emails are the same.
-And, we don’t mean that some are mildly annoying while others make you contemplate destruction of company property early in the morning (although that might be a valid categorization as well).
+And, we don’t mean that some are mildly annoying while others make you contemplate the destruction of company property (although that might be a valid categorization as well).

 Generally speaking, there are several different types of rude emails.
-Emails that:
+Those are emails that:

 • Use uncivil or condescending language and a demeaning tone,